-(d) Restricted Cash
+(e) Restricted Cash

-Restricted cash consists of funds held by UDSA's Trustee to pay the principal, interest, and other expenses associated with the bonds.
+Restricted cash consists of funds held in UDSA's restricted bank accounts to pay the principal, interest, and other expenses associated with the Restructuring Bonds.
 UDSA has specific investment guidelines that address the legal and contractual requirements of the transaction including that investments must be matched to meet the debt service obligations of the bonds.